mlycode/JQuery-todo-list-app/README.md

 # JQuery-todo-list-app
-Simple todo list with CSS styling and JQuery
+Simple todo list with CSS styling and JQuery.

+Access the app by opening index.html